Africa

 42.99

-Although guaranteed by the 2010 constitution, respect for press freedom in Kenya is highly dependent on the political and economic context.
-A Pakistani journalist’s murder in Kenya in October 2022 highlighted the dangers that media personnel face in this country.
+Respect for press freedom in Kenya is highly dependent on the political and economic context.
+A Pakistani journalist’s murder in October 2022 highlighted the dangers that media personnel face in this country.

 Media landscape

 The Kenyan broadcasting sector is rich and diverse, with more than 100 radio stations and nearly 50 TV channels.
-Royal Media Services is the biggest privately owned broadcast media group, with 14 radio stations and three TV channels, Citizen TV being the most popular.
-The print media are much less developed, with just four daily newspapers dominating the market.
-The Nairobi-based Nation Media Group dominates the media landscape in Kenya and East Africa.
+The Royal Media Services group dominates the market, with 14 radio stations and three TV channels, Citizen TV being the most popular.
+The print media are much less developed, with just four daily newspapers on the market.
+The press group Nation Media Group dominates the media landscape in Kenya and East Africa.

 Political context